 Our long-term goal is to help develop more protective vaccines against pneumococcus.
 To do that, we need to gain a better understanding of how pneumococcus behaves and how current vaccines work.
 There are over 100 different types (also known as 'serotypes') of pneumococcus, and some of the current vaccines protect against 13 (PCV13 vaccine) and 15 (PCV15 vaccine) serotypes.
 We are interested in a specific serotype of pneumococcus, serotype 3 (Spn3).
 This is because although it is included in all those vaccines, it continues to be found in the community, causing infections, particularly in young children and the elderly.
 We are also interested in PCV15 vaccine, a vaccine that is routinely given to babies and that can potentially protect better against this Spn3 serotype of pneumococcus.

 To try to understand how vaccines work and how we can improve them, we want to study the body's immune response to PCV15 and see the effect of the vaccine on the carriage of Spn3.
+In this study, we will use our human challenge model to assess whether healthy adults are protected against Spn3 carriage after vaccination.

-What is a nasal biopsy and what is the vaccine?
+What is the human challenge model and what is the vaccine?